-The Renewable Heat Incentive (RHI) is run by Ofgem on behalf of the Department of Energy and Climate Change (DECC).
+The Renewable Heat Incentive (RHI) is run by Ofgem on behalf of the Department for Business, Energy & Industrial Strategy (BEIS).
 The scheme is designed to give long-term financial assurance to non-domestic renewable heat generators and biomethane producers.

 For more information on RHI, please see Section 1.4